 In some online college classes, professors may schedule class meeting times over Zoom or another video chat/collaborative service.
 These meeting times may be mandatory, so be sure to check your syllabi and adjust your personal schedule as needed.

-Alternatively, some professors will post pre-recorded lecture videos allowing you to decide when you will watch them.
+Alternatively, some professors will post pre-recorded lecture videos allowing you to decide when to watch them.

 Just be sure to make time to watch them because they can contain valuable information, clarification on difficult concepts, or modifications to existing assignments, quizzes, or tests.